TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-pim-resource-locks.md

 # Unable to activate roles due to Azure resource locks

 Your Azure resources may be protected from accidental deletion with a policy that prohibits users from performing the delete action.
-If a policy is applied to a resource that prevents delete, it also prevents deleteion of role assignments in that resource.
-Privileged Identity Management is designed to provide zero-standing admin access and with delete locks enabled PIM is unable to remove role assignments at the end of the activation period.
-Since PIM is unable to funtion properly when a resource lock is applied, PIM prohibits users from activating roles until the delete lock is removed from the resource.
+If a policy is applied to a resource that prevents delete, it also prevents deletion of role assignments in that resource.
+Privileged Identity Management (PIM) is designed to provide zero-standing admin access and with delete locks enabled PIM is unable to remove role assignments at the end of the activation period.
+Since PIM is unable to function properly when a resource lock is applied, PIM prohibits users from activating roles until the delete lock is removed from the resource.

 ## **Recommended steps**